 - 21 Final Thoughts on Your 2 days in Xian Itinerary

 Xian is a city of booms and busts.
 It was the capital of China for 1200 years and had a population of about a million people before it lost the crown to Luoyang.
 Over time, Xian became somewhat of a backwater but the discovery of the Terracotta Army in the 1970s, put Xian on the map for travellers.
 Along with plenty of investment in the1980s by the government, Xian has once again boomed into a metropolis of 8,000,000 people.
 As the capital of Shaanxi Province, it attracts plenty of business and tourists alike.
+If you are coming to China, you should definitely include it in your larger Chinese itinerary.

 How to Pronounce Xian